Python

 Option 1 - Quick scan

 Perform a quick scan to get quick visibility into your software composition and perform dependency resolution.
 It discovers dependencies that the package has explicitly declared.
 If the package’s build file is incomplete then the dependency list will also be incomplete.
-This scan will not perform reachability analysis to help you prioritize vulnerabilities.
+This scan won’t perform reachability analysis to help you prioritize vulnerabilities.

 endorctl scan --quick-scan

-You can perform the scan from within the root directory of the git project repository, and save the local results to a results.json file.
+You can perform the scan from within the root directory of the Git project repository, and save the local results to a results.json file.
 The results and related analysis information are available on the Endor Labs user interface.

 endorctl scan --quick-scan -o json | tee /path/to/results.json

-You can sign into the Endor Labs user interface, click the Projects on the left sidebar, and find your project to review its results.
+You can sign in to the Endor Labs user interface, click the Projects on the left sidebar, and find your project to review its results.

 Option 2 - Deep scan

 Use the deep scan to perform dependency resolution, reachability analysis, and generate call graphs.
 You can do this after you complete the quick scan successfully.
-In addition to discovering explicitly declared dependencies, it also discovers project dependant OSS packages present in the venv/global scope/python.
+The deep scan performs the following operations for the Python projects.

 endorctl scan